 Reconciling Invoices for the NDIA

-The upgrade to SupportAbility v7 (8th of October, 2020) changes the way that Invoices for the NDIA are generated, in that only Accepted Allocations are included in Direct Invoice Batches generated from the BPR.
+The upgrade to SupportAbility v7 (8th of October, 2020) changed the way that Invoices for the NDIA are generated, in that only Accepted Allocations are included in Direct Invoice Batches generated from the BPR.

 This is so that the Accepted Allocations included in the Direct Invoice Batch match exactly what has been paid by the Agency and thus the Invoices created (either separate or combined) and imported into your organisation's finance system can be marked as paid efficiently.
 This ensures the data is aligned between all systems and eliminates the need for cross-referencing, corrections & adjustment of these Invoices in your finance system.